jsokpo/front-end-web-design-with-REACTJS/README.md

 ### About the project

-This project tech trial aims to shows the integrations and dependences of REACTJS in a web page data design.
+This project tech trial aims to shows the integrations and dependences of rendered data components in a web app data.
 The solution is built with a modern MVVM/MVP/MVCjs architecture.
 This tech trial was intended to be a test on developing enterprise software solution.
 The design is for a single list with elements that can expand and contract, with only one element open at a time.
 Other notable libraries used in this project are: